AbrarShaikh/OOPS_CPP_Pyhton/Operators/README.md

 ### Overload Operators Using Friend Function
 - The problem with this approach is, not all the time the first operand is an object of a user-defined type.
+- Friend functions can overload operators for user-defined types without altering the class declaration because they are not class members.
+- This is helpful when you need help editing the original class.
 ```
 c2 = 1 + c1;
 ```